20 let T-Mobile: Žádná nuda / 20 Years of T-Mobile: All Fun

 Czech PR Award

-We used the client´s anniversary on the market as a pretext to remind people of how our lives have changed over the past 20 years with the mobile phones, doing this in an entertaining way while also taking a look into the future.
+We used the client´s anniversary on the market as a opportunity to remind people of how our lives have changed over the past 20 years with the mobile phones, doing this in an entertaining way while also taking a look into the future.
 If someone was to ask us twenty years ago what would be the way we would live today, no one, even in their wildest dreams, would suspect how profoundly the world would change because of the mobile phone.
 Speculations about the next twenty years are equally intriguing.

 CONTEXT AND CHALLENGE